 Everything in Stormboard is transmitted over a SSL encrypted connection so no one can intercept your ideas.

 It provides you with a variety of template boards for all different kinds of industries and processes.

 Once you've signed into your account simply click the "Create a Storm" button to get started.
 Select a template from the drop down menu on the Create a Storm page.
 Stormboard offers a wide range of templates to cater to many different industries and processes.
 Now you have a storm!

 2. Add a sticky note:

 Create your first sticky note by selecting "sticky" from the upper lefthand menu, selecting a color and typing in the sticky note field.
 Press enter and drag your sticky note to where you want it on the board.
 The Image and Document sticky notes work the same way, with the added ability to upload an image or document.
-The video sticky will allow you to link a video from Youtube or Vimeo.
+The video sticky will allow you to link a video from Youtube.